 Is it possible to start your own business while studying and succeeding?
-Many young and ambitious college students get this thought at some point in their lives.
+Many young and ambitious college students get this thought at some point in their lifetime.
 When you are in college (which is expensive), we bet you constantly feel the urge to do something in your life that would help you make more money for living.
-Then you get a startup idea and feel like you’ve spotted a promising opportunity.
+Then you get the idea to start a business.
 So what’s next?

 According to statistics, more than one in four modern students want and plan to start a business while studying.
-Succeeding in this venture is possible, though challenging.
-But, if you are up for the challenge, this guide will give you the answers you were looking for and help you get on the right track with ease.
+Succeeding in this venture is possible, though very challenging.
+Because of the difficulty, many individuals opt to invest in a franchise.
+Franchises are sought after due to their low initial investments, variety of niches, training, and constant support from the franchisor.
+There are options like semi-absentee franchises, which are perfect for students because they require about a 10-15 hour work week, making it easier to balance school and work.
+But, if you are up for the challenge of starting a business from the ground up, this guide will give you the answers you were looking for and help you get on the right track.

 Balancing Out Studying and Entrepreneurship